 I spent the next 10 years after college helping small businesses grow a presence online and increase their sales.
 I been involved with marketing companies including Cabela’s, Chevron and Dannon on local and national levels.
 As well as have helped 40+ ecommerce businesses market online.
 Oh, and I’ve helped 40+ ecommerce businesses market online.
 And I hope you know, I don’t say all that to be like, “Look at me I’m so smart.”
 But rather, “Hey, I’ve been around the block in this world and what I’ve learned, I’d like to share with you.”

 After working my day job in marketing for those 10 years, I had our first little girl and was overjoyed at being a mother.
 My husband and I decided it was best for our family if I stayed home with our children.
 I loved being a mother but I found that I still yearned to accomplish something, anything, outside of being "mommy".
 I couldn't understand why this was.
-I accomplished a lot each and every day around the house, with my newborn, I was still doing freelance design on the side even...but I still wanted to do more.
+I accomplished a lot each day around the house, with my newborn, I was still doing freelance design on the side even...but I still wanted to do more.
 To this day, I still struggle with expressing the need I was feeling.
 It was a kind of yearning I had in my soul, but if that makes no sense to you I apologize.

 I wasn't unhappy in my new stay-at-home mom role, but I knew there was something more for me.
 Something I knew that was meant for me.
 Something that would make me happy.